The Stories

 ALL THE BIRDS OF THE WORLD

-"All the Birds of the World" is a completely original story by Melody Bates.
-Inspired by the dress made of one feather from every bird in the world (which appears in "Cap-o-rushes"), Melody crafted a fable in which every thousand years, all the great mythical birds of the world meet to perform a mysterious ritual that keeps the music of the spheres in tune.
+"All the Birds of the World" is an original story by Melody Bates.
+Inspired in part by the dress made of one feather from every bird in the world from "Cap-o-rushes," Melody crafted a fable in which every thousand years, all the great mythical birds of the world meet to perform a mysterious ritual that keeps the music of the spheres in tune.
 But things have changed in the last millennium, and this year the ritual isn't working--until a little mortal mockingbird has an idea.
-Paar's costume design for this story features a sequin gown with art deco flourishes, and a couture cape with hundreds of embroidered and hand-painted feathers, all stitched together by hand.
+Jennifer's costume design for this story features a sequin gown with art deco flourishes, and a couture cape with hundreds of embroidered and hand-painted feathers, all stitched together by hand.
+This tale has also been staged for aerial performance in collaboration with director

 THE TWELVE DANCING PRINCESSES